About the Low Emission Vehicles Contestable Fund

 Scope of the fund

-These vehicles, technologies and activities are outside the scope of the fund:
+The following vehicles or related technologies are currently outside the scope of the fund:

 - Maritime, aviation and rail vehicles